-Using the token, the app regularly requests the status of the registered test from the server system.
-The server system then assigns the token to the hashed code number and transfers it to the test result database.
-This checks whether a test result has now been stored for the hashed code number and returns the result.
-The server system then forwards the status and the test result requested from the test database (i.e. whether your result is positive or negative) to the app.
-If you have enabled the test status notification in the app (under "Settings" > "Notifications"), you will be notified accordingly.
-The test result will be displayed when you open the app.
+Using the token stored in the app, the app regularly requests the status of your test from the server system.
+The server system then informs the app of the current status (result not yet available / result available).
+As soon as your test result is available, the outcome (i.e. whether you have tested positive or negative for coronavirus) is also transmitted to the app.
+If you have enabled the test status notification (under "Settings" > "Notifications"), you will be notified.
+The test result will not be displayed until you open the app.

 If you have tested positive for coronavirus, the app uses the token again to request a TAN (transaction number) from the server system.
-The TAN is required to ensure that no false warnings are transmitted to other users if you subsequently activate the app's warning feature.
-To this end, the server system reassigns the token to the hashed code number and requests confirmation from the test result database that a positive test result really does exist for that hashed code number.
+The TAN is required to ensure that no false warnings are transmitted to other users.
+For this purpose, the server system reassigns the token to the hashed code number and requests confirmation from the test result database that a positive test result really does exist for the hashed code number.
 If this is confirmed, the server system generates the TAN and transmits it to the app.
 A copy of the TAN remains on the server system.